 Historically, this site is the location of a wooden barrel that was placed in the 18th century by the crew of a whaling ship.
 It has been used since this time by marines and tourists as a post office.
 The idea is to carry letters or postcards to their destination by hand.
 Besides, this site was the landing area for some of the first colonists.
 This day’s afternoon is thought to be a relaxing time for visitors to enjoy the beach and the beauty of Galapagos.

-Day 8 : Turtles Trail - Santa Cruz - Highlands
+Day 8 (Friday) : Charles Darwin Station & Santa Cruz Highlands

 Although the great majority of Galapagos visitors come here to observe and appreciate natural wonders, it is also